drupal-graphql-compose/documentation/features/edges.md

 After enabling the feature module, Each entity type has the option to `Enable multiple query`.

 The node's schema type name is pluralised to name the query.
-For example, an `article` node type will have a single query of `nodeArticles`.
+For example, an `article` node type will have a query of `nodeArticles`.

 ```graphql
 {